dogtagpki/pki/docs/installation/openshift/Deploying_PKI_ACME_Responder_on_OpenShift.md

 The container image is available at [quay.io/dogtagpki/pki-acme](https://quay.io/repository/dogtagpki/pki-acme).

 By default the responder will use a temporary CA signing certificate.
-The temporary certificate is self-signed and if the responder is restarted the certificate will be recreated .
+A new self-signed CA certificate will be created every time the responder is restarted.
 It is possible to replace it with a permanent CA signing certificate.

-Also, by default the responder will use a temporary database.
+By default the responder will use a temporary database.
-This temporary database is non-persistent, so if the responder is restarted the database will disappear.
+A new empty in-memory database will be created every time the responder is restarted.
-It is possible to replace it with a persistent database.
+It is possible to replace it with a permanent database.

+By default the responder will use a temporary realm.
+A new empty in-memory realm will be created every time the responder is restarted.
+It is possible to replace it with a permanent realm.

 **Note:** The PKI ACME responder is currently a tech preview which means:
 * It is not intended for production.